 It's true that these links won't count as referrals because they are user-generated content (no-follow links).

-But they will still help the search engine to determines that this is really the same person, and link your content to you and assign you a given level of authority in your field.
+But they will still help the search engine to determine that this is really the same person, link your content to you, and assign you a given level of authority in your field.

 If you did choose this option, you need to go back and disable it because this anonymity is harmful for SEO.
 You need to be clearly identified in a public way that you are the owner of your website.